-getLikelihoods 13

-conv If not null, bootstrapping iterations will cease if the mean squared difference between posterior likelihoods of consecutive bootstraps drops below this value.

-nullData If TRUE, looks for segments or counts with no true expression.
-See Details.

-weightByLocLikelihoods

-If a locLikelihoods slot is present in the 'cD' object, and nullData = TRUE, then the initial weighting on nulls will be determined from the locLikelihoods slot.

-Defaults to TRUE.

-modelPriorSets If given, a list object, which defines subsets of the data for which different priors on the different models might be expected.
-See Details.

-modelPriorValues

-If given, a list object which defines priors on the different models.
-See Details.

-returnAll If TRUE, and bootStraps > 1, then instead of returning a single countData object, the function returns a list of countData objects; one for each bootstrap.
-Largely used for debugging purposes.

-returnPD If TRUE, then the function returns the (log) likelihoods of the data given the models, rather than the posterior (log) likelihoods of the models given the data.

-Not recommended for general use.

-verbose Should status messages be displayed?
-Defaults to TRUE.

-discardSampling

-If TRUE, discards information about which data rows are sampled to generate prior information.
+conv If not null, bootstrapping iterations will cease if the mean squared difference between posterior likelihoods of consecutive bootstraps drops below this value. nullData weightByLocLik If TRUE, looks for segments or counts with no true expression.
+See Details. elihoods If a locLikelihoods slot is present in the 'cD' object, and nullData = TRUE, then the initial weighting on nulls will be determined from the locLikelihoods slot.
+Defaults to TRUE. modelPriorSets If given, a list object, which defines subsets of the data for which different priors on the different models might be expected.
+See Details. modelPriorValu es If given, a list object which defines priors on the different models.
+See Details. returnAll If TRUE, and bootStraps > 1, then instead of returning a single countData object, the function returns a list of countData objects; one for each bootstrap.
+Largely used for debugging purposes. returnPD If TRUE, then the function returns the (log) likelihoods of the data given the models, rather than the posterior (log) likelihoods of the models given the data.
+Not recommended for general use. verbose Should status messages be displayed?
+Defaults to TRUE. verbose discardSamplin • • • If TRUE, discards information about which data rows are sampled to generate prior information.
+May slightly degrade the results but reduce computational discardSamplin If TRUE, discards information about which data rows are sampled to generate prior information.
 May slightly degrade the results but reduce computational time required.
 Defaults to FALSE.

-modelLikes If TRUE (default), returns likelihoods for each model.
-If FALSE, returns likelihoods for each hyper-parameter, from which the posterior joint distribution on hyper-parameters can be inferred.

-cl A SNOW cluster object.

-tempFile Temporary file prefix for saving data likelihoods.
-Primarily for debugging purposes at this stage.
-Defaults to NULL, in which case no temporary data are saved.

-largeness The maximum size over which data likelihoods are calculated.
-Objects larger than this are split.
-This is most useful in combination with the saving of temporary files in the case of excessively large analyses.

-..
-Any additional information to be passed to the 'getLikelihoods' function by the now deprecated functions.
+If TRUE (default), returns likelihoods for each model.
+If FALSE, returns like- lihoods for each hyper-parameter, from which the posterior joint distribution on discardSamplin modelLikes If TRUE, discards information about which data rows are sampled to generate prior information.
+May slightly degrade the results but reduce computational time required.
+Defaults to FALSE.
+If TRUE (default), returns likelihoods for each model.
+If FALSE, returns likelihoods for each hyper-parameter, from which the posterior joint distribution on hyper-parameters can be inferred. discardSamplin modelLikes cl If TRUE, discards information about which data rows are sampled to generate prior information.
+May slightly degrade the results but reduce computational time required.
+Defaults to FALSE.
+If TRUE (default), returns likelihoods for each model.
+If FALSE, returns like- lihoods for each hyper-parameter, from which the posterior joint distribution on hyper-parameters can be inferred.
+A SNOW cluster object.
+Temporary file prefix for saving data likelihoods.
+Primarily for debugging pur- poses at this stage.
+Defaults to NULL, in which case no temporary data are